 The Company's Compensation Committee (the "Compensation Committee" or "Committee" throughout this section) has primary responsibility for the design and implementation of the Company's executive compensation program.
 The Committee directly determines the compensation for the Company's principal executive officers.
-The Committee receives recommendations from the Chief Executive Officer regarding the compensation of the Chief Financial Officer, certain executive officers of the Company and certain executive officers of major subsidiaries, and supervises and reviews the compensation for the Company's other executive officers.
-The salaries for those officers are currently determined by one or more of the Company's principal executive officers.
+The Committee receives recommendations from the Chief Executive Officer regarding the compensation of the Chief Financial Officer, certain executive officers of the Company subsidiaries, and supervises and reviews the compensation for the Company's principal executive officers are currently determined by one or more of the Company's principal executive officers.

 The Compensation Committee has considered the results of the most recent shareholder advisory vote on executive compensation required by Section 14A of the Exchange Act in determining the Company's compensation policies and decisions.
-In this regard, at the Company's 2021 annual meeting, the shareholders voted on a non-binding resolution to approve the compensation awarded by the Company to the Company's named executive officers ("say-on-pay") as described in the Compensation Discussion & Analysis ("CD&A"), tabular disclosures, and other narrative executive compensation disclosures in the proxy statement for the 2021 annual meeting.
+In this regard, at the Company's 2021 annual meeting, the shareholder svoted on a non-binding resolution to approve the compensation awarded by the Company to the Company's named executive officers ("say-on-pay") as described in the Compensation Discussion & Analysis ("CD&A"), tabular disclosures, and other narrative executive compensation disclosures in the proxy statement for the 2021 annual meeting.
 At the 2021 annual meeting, approximately 93.2% of the votes on the say-on-pay proposal were voted in favor of the proposal.
-Based upon these results, the Compensation Committee has concluded that the Company's shareholders generally support the principal elements of the compensation program adopted by the Compensation Committee.
-The Committee has relied in part on that conclusion in continuing the principal elements of the compensation program in 2021.
+Based upon these results, the Compensation Committee has concluded that the Company's shareholders generally support the principal elements of the compensation program adopted by the Compensation Committee has relied in part on that conclusion in continuing the principal elements of the compensation program in 2021.

-At the 2017 annual meeting, the shareholders voted on a non-binding resolution to determine whether the advisory shareholder vote on sayon-pay should occur every one, two or three years ("say-on-frequency").
+At the 2017 annual meeting, the shareholders voted on a non-binding resolution to determine whether the advisory shareholder vote on say-on-pay should occur every one, two or three years ("say-on-frequency").
 Approximately 59% of the votes on the say-on-frequency proposal voted in favor of a vote every year.
 Based upon the results of the say-on-frequency vote, the Board has determined to hold the say-on-pay vote annually.